mortazavilab/Topyfic/workflow/snakemake/README.md

 6. **train**
    - most of the item is an input of `train_model()`
-   - n_runs: number of run to define rLDA model (default: 100)
+   - n_runs: number of runs to define the rLDA model (default: 100)
-   - random_states: list of random state, we used to run LDA models (default: range(n_runs))
+   - random_states: list of random states, we used to run LDA models (default: range(n_runs))

 7. **top_model**
    - n_top_genes (int): Number of highly-variable genes to keep (default: 50)
    - resolution (int): A parameter value controlling the coarseness of the clustering.
 Higher values lead to more clusters. (default: 1)
-   - max_iter_harmony (int): Number of iteration for running harmony (default: 10)
+   - max_iter_harmony (int): Number of iterations for running harmony (default: 10)
    - min_cell_participation (float): Minimum cell participation across for each topic to keep them, when is `None`, it will keep topics with cell participation more than 1% of #cells (#cells / 100)

 8. **merge**
    - Indicate if you want to also get a model for all data together.
+   - Make sure you have write access.

 ### 3. Run snakemake

-First run it with `-n` to make sure the steps that it plans to run are reasonable.
+First, run it with `-n` to make sure the steps that it plans to run are reasonable.
 After it finishes, run the same command without the `-n` option.

 `snakemake -n`